Let's End Deforestation in Queensland

 We are campaigning to

-We've launched the Queensland Forests Alliance, an alliance that brings together the Australian Conservation Foundation, The Wilderness Society, WWF-Australia to advocate for the urgent regulatory and legislative reform needed to protect nature.
+We've launched the Queensland Forests Alliance, an alliance that brings together the Australian Conservation Foundation, The Wilderness Society, WWF-Australia and Greenpeace Australia to advocate for the urgent regulatory and legislative reform needed to protect nature.

 Our new interactive map shows clearing hotspots around Queensland, with information about: